openSUSE/suse-vscode-doc/README.md

 ### Support for RELAX NG schema

-To let VSCode be aware of GeekoDoc and DocBook assembly schema, you have two
+To let VSCode be aware of GeekoDoc and DocBook assembly schemas, you have two
 options:

 - RECOMMENDED: associate XML files based on a file suffix, for example, `*.xml`.